-- It is the duty of States to promote and protect all human rights and fundamental freedoms, regardless of their political, economic and cultural systems. - Here we conclude that the human rights are inalienable.
-Also that all the human rights are indivisible. - The principle applies to everyone in relation to all human rights and freedoms and it prohibits discrimination on the basis of a list of non-exhaustive categories. - At the individual level, while we are entitled our human rights, we should also respect the human rights of others. - From the said study it is cleared that respect for human rights requires the establishment of the rule of law at the national and international levels. - Today, all United Nations member States have ratified at least one of the nine core international human rights treaties.
+- All the human rights are indivisible. - The principle applies to everyone in relation to all human rights and freedoms and it prohibits discrimination on the basis of a list of non-exhaustive categories. - At the individual level, while we are entitled our human rights, we should also respect the human rights of others. - Respect for human rights requires the establishment of the rule of law at the national and international levels. - Today, all United Nations member States have ratified at least one of the nine core international human rights treaties. - The awareness of human rights is necessary in all respects. - The principle of universality of human rights is the cornerstone of international human rights law. - It is the duty of States to promote and protect all human rights and fundamental freedoms, regardless of their political, economic and cultural systems. - Human rights are inalienable.

-References:-
+References :-